GDSC-Aliah/Portfolio-Maker/CONTRIBUTING.md

 - Wait for approval

 ## PS
-- Of course you can add any modification you desire
+- Make sure your contribution is an improvement to the repo
-- Make sure its is an improvement to the repo
+- Badly written PRs or spams will be rejected